Preparing aged-care facilities for assessor-led funding under AN-ACC

 Existing workflows reinforced a scoring mindset that no longer applied.

-Clinical evidence existed across notes, charts, and forms, but was difficult to assemble by assessment section.
+Evidence existed across notes, charts, and forms but was not organised by assessment section.

-Calculator patterns implied predictability and control that facilities no longer had.
+Calculator patterns implied predictability and control that providers no longer had.

 The primary risk was not usability.

-Visual 2 - Evidence without assessment structure Clinical documentation was not organised by AN-ACC assessment sections.
+Visual 2 - Documentation existed but was not organised by AN-ACC sections.

 Insight

-Staff were not seeking ways to influence outcomes.
-They were seeking clarity on how to prepare evidence that would withstand external review.
+Staff were not seeking to influence outcomes.
+They wanted clarity on how to prepare evidence that would withstand external review.

 Shaping a preparation system aligned to assessor interpretation